jjprusk/tictactoe/docs/implementation_plan.md

 - Minimal comments; only where logic is non-obvious; explain the “why”
 - Consistent formatting (ESLint/Prettier); TypeScript strict mode
 - Avoid deep nesting; use guard clauses; meaningful error handling
+- Add a file header to all newly created code files containing: "© 2025 Joe Pruskowski"

 ## Per‑Milestone Housekeeping
 - Mark completed steps in this plan after tests pass and approval